einsteinx2/iSub-old-swift-port/README.md

-## Unfortunately iSub is no longer under active development.
-This repo is the unfinished Swift port and modernization (iSub was originally developed on iOS 3!).
+## April 2021 Update: iSub is once again under development!
+It has been modernized and ported to Swift 5 in the main iSub repo here: https://github.com/einsteinx2/iSubMusicStreamer.
+This repo is a much older, unfinished Swift port and modernization effort that was never completed.
+I've left this repo here for preservation sake, but all current and future development is happening in the above linked repo.

-## The currently released App Store version can be found here: https://github.com/einsteinx2/isub3.
-If you would like to submit and bug fix or add a feature to the release version, fork that repo and submit a PR.
-I'm happy to review and merge any PRs there and get them out in the next update.
-I'll only be ensuring that it continues to run on new iOS releases, otherwise unfortunately I'm no longer working on this project.
+## The currently released App Store version can be found here: https://github.com/einsteinx2/iSubMusicStreamer.
+If you would like to submit a bug fix or add a feature to the release version, fork that repo and submit a PR.
+I'm happy to review and merge any reasonable PRs and get them out in the next update.

 ### How to build
 1. Clone the repository